galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > 2. Rename
 {: .hands_on}

-The output is a list of positive markers, genes that were more likely to be expressed by cells in each cluster when compared to all of the other clusters.
+The output is a list of positive markers for each cluster, genes that were significantly more likely to be expressed by cells in that cluster than in the rest of the dataset.

 Take a look at the second output, the CSV file.
 You can click on the dataset to see a quick peek of it in the history panel or use the {% galaxy-eye %} icon to see the full table in the main panel.